GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 ```
 After finishing this, the visualization result of the final 3D segmentation will be *automatically* 😊 saved as `.ply` file in the path specified by `--output_vis_path`.

-**Note**: Using our framework, you can usually get a decent segmentation of the floor.
-However, for a large-scale floor, we use the post-processing for for perfect segmentation of the floor.
-For small-scale scene (e.g., scene0050_00 in ScanNet), you can skip this step by simply adding `--args.post_floor False` to the previous command.
+**Note** on post-processing of the floor: Using our framework, you can usually get a decent segmentation of the floor.
+However, for a large-scale floor, we use post-processing for perfect segmentation of the floor.
+For small-scale scenes (e.g., scene0050_00 in ScanNet), you can skip this step by simply adding `--args.post_floor False` to the previous command.

 ### Time estimation ⚡️
 If everything goes well, the entire pipeline will just take 15 min for a large-scale 3D scene captured by 2000 2D frames. (**WE DO NOT NEED TRAIN❗️**)